You grab a cup of coffee (or tea, if you’re anything like me) and you open your inbox.

 When it comes to our emails at GetUplift, long emails work.
 It isn’t to say they always work or that they will work for every email you send out, it’s just something we’ve tested that we’ve seen work.
 In fact, looking at our reports, more readers tend to click on the link to our articles at the bottom of an email rather than the one given mid-way.

 So how do you decide?
 According to your email’s purpose, your audience’s patience and their interest or desire in what you’re offering.
+A weekly email to your subscribers will be different in length and content vs. email outreach for example or product updates.

 When it comes to sales emails, the key to writing successful long-form copy (that’s the “formal” name of this technique) is writing according to your customer’s awareness level.